Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning

-Staff Responsible for Monitoring: Administration, teachers
+Staff Responsible for Monitoring: Administrators, teachers

 Recruit, support, retain teachers and principals